Witiko/doctoral-thesis/main.md

 and they achieved state-of-the-art accuracy on a semantic text similarity task.

 In 2018, @lam2018word2bits developed the Word2Bits quantized language model
-technique and showed that it was more accurate than the Word2Vec language model on the English word similarity and open-domain question answering tasks and equally as accurate on the English word analogy task.
+and showed that it was more accurate than the Word2Vec language model on the English word similarity and open-domain question answering tasks and equally as accurate on the English word analogy task.
 The token embeddings of the quantized model could make the soft vector space model practically fast.
-However, they the soft vector space model with the quantized token embeddings had not been never evaluated.
+However, the soft vector space model with the quantized token embeddings had never been evaluated.

 #### Experiments